For Immediate Release: Wednesday, November 4, 2020

 Contact: [email protected]

-NARAL Pro-Choice America President Ilyse Hogue released the following statement in response:
+In response to Jones’ victory, NARAL Pro-Choice America President Ilyse Hogue released the following statement:

 In the 2020 election cycle, NARAL Pro-Choice America ran its largest-ever electoral program designed to reach, persuade, and mobilize key voters in target states across the country who are motivated by Trump and Republicans’ unyielding attacks on reproductive freedom.

 For over 50 years, NARAL Pro-Choice America and its network of state affiliates and chapters have fought to protect and advance reproductive freedom—including access to abortion, contraception, and paid family leave—for every body.
 NARAL is powered by its more than 2.5 million members from every state and congressional district in the country, representing the 7 in 10 Americans who believe every person should have the freedom to make the best decision for themselves about if, when, and how to raise a family.